Pro Gaming Guide

 • Uncheck the box that says "Enhance pointer precision."

 • Click Apply and OK.
-Now you have 100% raw, accurate input.
+Now you have a more consistent raw input.

-You can optimize Windows all you want, but if you have heavy applications like Discord, Spotify, or OBS Studio running in the background, your game will lag.
+You can optimize Windows extensively, but if you have heavy applications like Discord, Spotify, or heavy recording software running in the background, your game might still struggle.

-• Live Wallpapers: Don't use heavy web-based wallpaper engines that drain your RAM.
+• Live Wallpapers: Don't use heavy web-based wallpaper engines that utilize excess RAM.
 Switch to AnyVidWall or AnyWebWall.
-They feature a Smart Gaming Mode that auto-pauses the wallpaper the millisecond you launch a game, ensuring 0% CPU usage.
+They feature a Smart Gaming Mode that auto-pauses the wallpaper the moment you launch a game, ensuring a minimal CPU footprint.

-• Recording Gameplay: Stop using OBS Studio on low-end PCs.
+• Recording Gameplay: Consider lightweight alternatives for recording on budget PCs.
 Use Any Screen Recorder instead.
-It records uncompressed raw data directly from your GPU, resulting in an unbelievable 2% CPU usage while recording 60FPS gameplay.
+It records uncompressed raw data directly, resulting in highly efficient CPU usage while recording gameplay.

-By applying these advanced optimization settings, you will drastically reduce input lag, stabilize your frame times, and squeeze every last drop of performance out of your PC.
+By applying these optimization settings, you can help reduce input lag, stabilize your frame times, and ensure your PC runs at its best possible performance.

-Now that your PC is fully optimized, don't ruin your FPS with heavy recording software.
-Try our revolutionary zero-lag screen recorder today.
+Now that your PC is optimized, don't lower your FPS with heavy recording software.
+Try our efficient screen recorder today.

 Download Any Screen Recorder